fidodogtraining/fidodogtraining.github.io/_autopages/pal.md

 <a class="button" href="https://squareup.com/store/FidoPersonalDogTraining/item/puppy-pal-program">Register today</a>

 Want to take your puppy’s education further?
 Our NEW Play and Learn (PAL) program is the answer!
-Our trainers Jean Carew and Christy Hopkins, along with assistant Chloe Collins, will keep your puppy’s mind growing!
+Our trainers Jean Carew, Jane Wolff, and Christy Hopkins will keep your puppy’s mind growing!

 At PAL, your puppy will: